fablabbcn/smartcitizen-docs/docs/start.md

 - Set the options to "115200 baud" and “No line return” (drop-down menu at the bottom-right of the monitor window).

 - Wake up the module and activate the Wi-Fi command mode:
+-
 *$$$*

 - Change to “Carriage return” option (drop-down menu at the bottom-right of the monitor window)

-- Add a new SSID to memory by typing :
+- Add a new SSID to memory by typing:
+-
-*set wlan ssid XXX*
+*set wlan ssid XXX**

 - Add a new phrase to memory (optional, password for WPA1 & WPA2):*
+-
 *set wlan phrase XXX**

 - Add a new key to memory  (optional, password for WEP & WEP64):*